- Human Resources

 New Baby or New Adoption (Mother or/and Father (employee))

 You are eligible for up to 12-weeks of unpaid leave (Total) for a combination of maternity & baby bonding leave.
 You can utilize sick/vacation/comp time during your maternity & baby bonding period.
 Depending on your eligibility, this leave may be designated as either FMLA and/or City Leave of Absence.

 Bonding leave may be taken continuously or on an intermittent basis.
 Intermittent leave must be taken in no less than 1-week increments.

 If both mother & father work for City of Frisco, their leave of absence claims for the new baby or new adoption is a combined total time of 12-weeks leave if each has available FMLA / CLOA balances.

-To set up a Leave of Absence claim, contact The Hartford at 888-458-5541 or go to the Hartford’s My Benefits Website.
+To set up a Leave of Absence claim, contact The Standard is 800-715-2308.
 View more information on setting up a leave of absence.
 Leave may be initiated 30 days prior to expected leave date.

 Healthy Pregnancy Healthy Baby Program (HPHB) - $300 HRA benefit: